WalkthroughVR/Handbook/Procedures/HiringProcess.md

 - What book would you recommend everyone in our startup read & why?
 - How are you deciding between companies to work with?
 - What does success look like for you in this role?
 What do you think would make you feel happy or fulfilled working here for the next several years?
+- What do you think working in a startup means?
+Give me examples of what a typical day would be like at start up in the past.
 - What hours do you enjoy working?

+Additionally, we're paying attention to the questions that *you ask*.
+We learn more about a candidate and their questions than the ones we ask because we understand more of what is important to them.
+If someone comes to an interview and only has  a few questions, that's a red flag.
+Don’t have questions to ask - google a few and you’ll realize what you should be asking us.
+That being said, be sure you’re not asking a question that is already addressed in this handbook.

 <br><br>
 ## 4) Homework